tsunami416604/azure-docs.hu-hu/articles/iot-edge/quickstart.md

 ---
-title: Gyors útmutató Azure IoT Edge-eszköz létrehozásához Windows rendszeren | Microsoft Docs
+title: Quickstart create an Azure IoT Edge device on Windows | Microsoft Docs
-description: Ebből a rövid útmutatóból megtudhatja, hogyan hozhat létre IoT Edge eszközt, majd távolról is üzembe helyezheti az előre elkészített kódot a Azure Portal.
+description: In this quickstart, learn how to create an IoT Edge device and then deploy prebuilt code remotely from the Azure portal.
 author: kgremban
 manager: philmea
 ms.author: kgremban